LeZheng/Owl-CL-document/CLHS-doc/9-Conditions.md

 First, the condition-form and restarts-form are evaluated in normal left-to-right order; the primary values yielded by these evaluations are respectively called the condition and the restart-list.

 Next, the forms are evaluated in a dynamic environment in which each restart in restart-list is associated with the condition.
-See Section 9.1.4.2.4 (Associating a Restart with a Condition).
+See Section 9.1.4.2.4 (关联重启动和状况).

 * 示例(Examples): None.